OpenSaucedHub/.github/profile/README.md

 ## 🌟 About Us

-Open Sauced Community is a vibrant ecosystem of open source enthusiasts, developers, and creators working together to make open source more accessible and enjoyable for everyone.
+Open Sauced Hub is a vibrant ecosystem of open source enthusiasts, developers, and creators working together to make open source more accessible and enjoyable for everyone.
 Our mission is to empower developers to contribute to open source projects and build meaningful connections within the community.

 ## 🚀 What We Do